 Strength in the gym does not necessarily translate to skill on the football field.
 Though you may be able to bench press 300 pounds, it takes agility, coordination and full-body power to use that same strength while running with the ball.

-Strength for Speed
+The Right Type of Running: Acceleration, Strength for Speed

-Force and Balance
+Exercises for Force and Balance

 Wide receivers also have to be strong to break tackles, block or make tackles on a turnover.
 These features of play require upper-body strength as well as full-body stability.
 Receivers can strengthen their upper bodies with shoulder presses, shrugs, rows and pull-ups.
 They should also incorporate balance training whenever possible by standing on one leg, doing compound movements such as overhead squats or trading things such as bench presses for standing cable chest presses.
 An effective drill for developing better balance against a tackle involves throwing a heavy medicine ball back and forth with a partner.

 Body weight plyometrics such as box jumps, forward and backward jump squats, burpees, clap pushups, lateral bounds and lateral hops are also effective.
 Do these as circuits and wear a weight vest for an extra challenge.

-Guidance and Safety
+Exercise Guidance and Safety

 - If you are training on your own or in the off-season, consider working with a personal trainer who can give instruction and recommendations based on your individual needs as well as your histories of development and injury.

 Michael Shiva Best is a writer with Bachelor of Arts degrees from Eckerd College.
 He lives and works in Orlando, Fla.. and is pursuing certification as a personal trainer.